Henningson/Vocal3D/README.md

 # Vocal3D
 **vocaloid** is a library for the real-time reconstruction of human vocal folds using a single shot structured light system.
-**The code and dataset will be made public upon final acceptance.**

 ## Dataset
 The dataset is included in this repository.